Goemon/redis.go/Readme.md

 ## redis.go

-redis.go is a client for the [redis](http://github.com/antirez/redis) key-value store.
+Goemon's redis.go is fork version of Mr. Hoisie's redis.go , a client for the [redis](http://github.com/antirez/redis) key-value store.
+This fork aims at making more rich redis-client for go.

 Some features include: